 Students should demonstrate academic honesty by doing original work and by giving appropriate credit to the ideas of others.
 Academic dishonesty is the act of presenting information, ideas, and/or concepts as one's own when in reality they are the results of another person's creativity and effort.
 A faculty member who believes a situation involving academic dishonesty has been detected may assign a failing grade for that assignment or examination, or, depending on the seriousness of the offense, for the course.
 Faculty should follow and students may appeal using the procedure in the university Catalog.
-See the catalog for definitions of kinds of academic dishonesty and for further policy information.
+See https://catalog.pointloma.edu/content.php?catoid=35&navoid=2136#Academic_Honesty for definitions of kinds of academic dishonesty and for further policy information.

-Final Exam: Thursday December 13, 2018 10:30-1:00
+Final Exam: Thursday 1, 2020 10:30-1:00

 The final exam date and time is set by the university at the beginning of the semester and may not be changed by the instructor.
-This schedule can be found on the university website and in th course calendar.
+This schedule can be found on the university website and in the course calendar.
 No requests for early examinations will be approved.
 Only in the case that a student is required to take three exams during the same day of finals week, is an instructor authorized to consider changing the exam date and time for that particular student.